jrcrisford/afl-stats-app-crossplatform/README.md

 - Quarters auto-complete after 20 mins unless manually ended.
 - The app is designed for phones but can scale to tablets with flexible layout widgets all be it unreliably.
 - GitHub Desktop was used for version control during development.

+---

+## License

+This prototype is part of a university assessment and not licensed for commercial use.
+All original work © Joshua Crisford.